rmzetti/hover-exec/README.md

 Scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see the [READMORE](READMORE.md#using-scripts-via-repls), or [misc_tests](test/misc_tests.md).
 For REPLs, successive script execution will recognise previously defined variables and functions.

 There is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see the [READMORE](READMORE.md) for details and examples.

-Matlab takes a substantial amount of time to run from a code block exec (eg. the startup time for matlab to run a 'batch file' is about 5s on a recent Ryzen laptop).
-Although this is a Matlab startup issue, it undermines the use of `matlab` within *hover-exec*.
-Also I haven't been able to get a Matlab based REPL working (unlike, for example, Octave, which is fairly strightforward.)

-The startup times for other included scripts are generally fairly minimal (see the demo gif above).

 ---